 - Remember that sometimes you’ll be able to get directly to a customer service representative if you press “0.”

-- Determine exactly what you want to ask, be ready to explain your problem fully and have it clear in your mind what resolution would be satisfactory for you.
+- Determine exactly what you want to ask, be ready to explain your problem fully, and have it clear in your mind what resolution would be satisfactory for you.

 - Be prepared to provide any necessary details such as information related to your account or transaction, or a ticket number if you’ve called them before.

 Step 2.
-How to Speak to Customer Service Representatives
+How to speak to customer service representatives

 Be polite, patient and speak in a friendly tone

 Being generally polite and friendly can actually go a long way with an agent on the other side of the phone who most probably has to deal with frustrated and rude callers most of the time during their working shift.
-That includes not only some basic things like not yelling and not swearing, but also admitting to the person you are talking to that you know they personally didn’t cause your problem.
+That includes not only some basic things like not yelling or swearing, but also admitting to the person you are talking to that you know they personally didn’t cause your problem.
 If you become abusive, it’s less likely the agent will be willing to help.

 Explain your problem but don’t give them your life story

 Laying out your issue is the most important part of the call.
-Explain it clearly and concisely, include specific details and don’t make assumptions about what an agent knows or doesn’t know.
+Explain it clearly and concisely, include specific details, and don’t make assumptions about what an agent knows or doesn’t know.
 However, a long story of how you went to that point, and how much frustration the issue has caused you is absolutely unnecessary and won’t help in getting it resolved quickly.

 Understand the limits of a customer service employee

 Remember that customer service agents are just a company’s representatives, not owners.
-They have their limits and are not always able to satisfy your requests, sometimes simply because they don’t have the tools or an authority to perform certain actions, even if they want to.
-In most cases they have to follow strict rules and adhere to the company’s policy that they are not allowed to change by making an exception for you.
+They have their limits and are not always able to satisfy your requests, sometimes simply because they don’t have the tools or the authority to perform certain actions, even if they want to.
+In most cases, they have to follow strict rules and adhere to the company’s policy that they are not allowed to change by making an exception for you.
 And they obviously cannot spend hours dealing exclusively with your problem as they usually must maintain an average handle time.